 Graduate Application

 Future technological progress relies on designing meta-matter with unusual and highly desira-ble material properties which can be achieved only by cross-pollination and fusion of different research fields and, certainly, cannot be done without interdisciplinary and creative scientists.
-Here, at SKCM2, we interknit mathematics, physics, chemistry, material science, biology, cosmology & planetary science to create entirely new research fields and to contribute to enabling a sustainable future via fundamental science breakthroughs.
+Here, at WPI-SKCM2, we interknit mathematics, physics, chemistry, material science, biology, cosmology & planetary science to create entirely new research fields and to contribute to enabling a sustainable future via fundamental science breakthroughs.
 The key goal of this endeavor is to develop the next generation of talented re-searchers and educators with deep expertise in the interdisciplinary fields of knotted chiral meta-matter.

 I.1.
 About us